NemnaV/dataset_russian_games/README.md

 ## Author

-This dataset was created as part of a research project.
-For more information, feel free to open an issue or reach out.
+This dataset was created by **Valeria Nemna** as part of a diploma research project.

 ---